 When buying a policy, also make sure the deductible is something you can easily afford.
 If you can’t pay for it in a crisis, your insurance won’t activate to cover your liability claim.

 General liability covers customer injuries, customer property damage, and advertising injuries.
-Professional liability insurance covers disputes over the quality of professional services.
+Professional liability insurance covers disputes over the quality of your professional services.

 Almost all businesses need general liability insurance, but businesses that provide professional services need added protection from mistakes and unhappy clients.